SelrahcD/selrahcd.github.io/_posts/2015-09-16-oop-layers.md

 We can even make this way more fun if `aMethodThatAssociateOneThingWithAStuff` can throw exceptions.
-The code will probably end up with a try-catch structure inside of the foreach loop.
+The code will probably ended up with a try-catch structure inside of the foreach loop.
 (Our code end up like this at least...)

 See below :